Eric Rasmussen (physician)

 Rasmussen spent 25 years on active duty with the US Navy pioneering the specialty of humanitarian medicine inside the military, working to improve healthcare within highly vulnerable populations in war zones and in the aftermath of natural disasters.

 Between 1995 and 2014, he worked to develop protocols, tools and techniques used in humanitarian operations.
 Many of these were initiated during a series of international disaster response demonstrations called Strong Angel held in 2000, 2004, and 2006.

 On retiring from the Navy in 2007 he was selected by the executive director of Google.org to become the founding CEO of the 2006 TED Prize called InSTEDD which has become a successful NGO, receiving substantial funding from sources such as the Rockefeller Foundation, Google investor John Doerr, and Google's charitable arm Google.org.
-As of 2022 he remains chairman of the board of directors at InSTEDD.
+As of 2024 he remains chair of the board of directors at InSTEDD.

 In 2013 Rasmussen was appointed to serve as CEO of Infinitum Humanitarian Systems (IHS) where, in addition to continued work in disaster informatics and developing engineering techniques for providing clean drinking water in slums, he leads the global disaster response team for the Roddenberry Foundation supported by the Star Trek franchise.
 In August 2014 he was appointed Core Faculty in both Medicine and Global Grand Challenges at Singularity University within the NASA Ames Research Center.

 Early life and education

 Rasmussen was born in Sacramento, California, and attended Palm Springs High School in Palm Springs, California.
 He enlisted in the Navy at age 17 and spent seven years as a Sonar Technician aboard nuclear submarines (USS GATO, SSN-615 and USS SILVERSIDES, SSN-679), before leaving the Navy to attend St. John's College in Santa Fe, New Mexico.
 He left St. Johns to join the molecular genetics staff at GenBank, a part of Los Alamos National Laboratory.

-From Los Alamos, he was selected in 1985 as founding Director of the American University of Les Cayes, which was then being established in Haiti and which is now part of the American University of the Caribbean.
+From Los Alamos, he was selected in 1985 as founding director of the American University of Les Cayes, which was then being established in Haiti and which is now part of the American University of the Caribbean.
 While working in Haiti, Rasmussen was accepted to Stanford University, where he completed his undergraduate degree and entered Stanford University School of Medicine.